 Discussions of NPN vs PNP

-- In NPN transistor Emitter and Collector region are doped with n-type while the base region is doped with p-type.
-But doping in PNP transistor is just opposite to that of NPN.
+- In an NPN transistor, Emitter and Collector regions are doped with n-type while the base region is doped with p-type.
+But the doping of PNP transistor is just opposite to that of NPN.
 Here Emitter and collector regions have p-type doping and Base region has n-type doping.

-- In both types of transistors Emitter-Base junction is Forward Biased and Collector-Base terminal is reverse biased to use as an amplifier.
-But the current flow in NPN transistor is inward at Base and Collector terminals and outward at Emitter terminal.
-Current flow is inward at Emitter terminal and outward at Base and Collector terminal of PNP transistor.
+- In both types of transistors, the Emitter-Base junction is Forward Biased and the Collector-Base terminal is reverse-biased to use as an amplifier.
+But the current flow in NPN transistor is inward at the Base and Collector terminals and outward at the Emitter terminal.
+In the case of PNP transistors, the current flow is inward at the Emitter terminal and outward at the Base and Collector terminals.

-- As the two region (Emitter and Collector) have n-type doping, the majority of carriers in NPN transistor are free electrons.
-On the other hand, Emitter and Collector regions have p-type doping in PNP transistor.
-Therefore, the majority of carriers in PNP transistor are Holes.
-The minority carriers in NPN transistor are Holes and in PNP transistor are free electrons.
+- As the two regions (Emitter and Collector) have n-type doping, the majority of carriers in NPN transistor are free electrons.
+On the other hand, Emitter and Collector regions have p-type doping in PNP transistors.
+Therefore, the majority carriers in PNP transistors are Holes.
+The minority carriers in NPN transistors are Holes and in PNP transistors are free electrons.